-5.5 The Designated Safeguarding Lead should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
+- the child at the earliest opportunity.
+A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect. - 5.4 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
+All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy.
+It is however acceptable for adults to seek clarification on a child's feelings and to validate their worry or concern. - 5.5 The Designated Safeguarding Lead should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
 Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated lead.
 In the absence of either of the above, the matter should be brought to the attention of a supporting professional.
-They will then consult the DSL or alternative DSL.

-5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed template (see Appendix 1).
+They will then consult the DSL or alternative DSL. - 5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed template (see Appendix 1).
 DSL's will report these concerns directly on the CPOMS electronic system.

-Records should include:

-- a clear and comprehensive summary of the concern - details of how the concern was followed up or resolved - a note of any action taken, decisions reached and outcome

-5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from "The Norfolk Children's Advice and Duty Service (CADS).
+Records should include: - a clear and comprehensive summary of the concern - details of how the concern was followed up or resolved - a note of any action taken, decisions reached and outcome - 5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from The Norfolk Children's Advice and Duty Service (CADS).
 All information and actions taken, including the reasons for any decisions made, will be fully documented.
-The DSL will feedback to the person reporting giving appropriate detail.

-5.8 All referrals will be made in line with Norfolk Children's Services procedures as outlined in Appendix 3.

-5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to CADS immediately.
+The DSL will feedback to the person reporting giving appropriate detail. - 5.8 All referrals will be made in line with Norfolk Children's Services procedures as outlined in Appendix 3. - 5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to CADS immediately.
 Anybody can make a referral in these circumstances.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
-Concerns should always lead to help for the child at some point.

-5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with Children's Services, or the police if:

-- the situation is an emergency and the Designated Safeguarding Lead, their alternate and the Headteacher are all unavailable; - They are convinced that a direct report is the only way to ensure the child's safety.

-5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point should contact Norfolk CADS directly with their concerns.

-5.13 If staff, including the DSL, disagree with decision making with Norfolk CADS then they will use the Professional Disagreement Policy to register their disagreement.
+Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
+However, they may also share information directly with Children's Services, or the police if: - A. the situation is an emergency and the Designated Safeguarding Lead, their alternate and the Headteacher are all unavailable; - B. They are convinced that a direct report is the only way to ensure the child's safety. - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point should contact Norfolk CADS directly with their concerns. - 5.12 If staff, including the DSL, disagree with decision making with Norfolk CADS then they will use the Professional Disagreement Policy to register their disagreement.